robinj/gulp-merge-json/README.md

 # gulp-controlled-merge-json

+**Warning: this repo is not maintained anymore.
+It will continue to exist as I am aware of projects which depend on it.
+If you need to make changes, please fork this repo**

 [![NPM Version][npm-image]][npm-url] [![Build Status][build-image]][build-url] [![Coverage Status][coverage-image]][coverage-url] [![Dependency Status][depstat-image]][depstat-url] [![Dev Dependency Status][devdepstat-image]][devdepstat-url]

 A gulp plugin for deep-merging multiple JSON files into one file.
 Any conflicting attributes are recorded and output to the console once the merge has completed.